expressive-code/expressive-code/packages/expressive-code/README.md

 In addition to the [options provided by the core engine](https://github.com/expressive-code/expressive-code/blob/main/packages/%40expressive-code/core/README.md#expressivecodeengine-constructor), the following options are available:

-- `shiki: boolean`
+- `shiki: PluginShikiOptions | boolean`

-  The Shiki plugin adds syntax highlighting to code blocks.
+  Configures the Shiki plugin, which adds syntax highlighting to code blocks.

   This plugin is enabled by default.
 Set this to `false` to disable it.

+  You can also configure the plugin by setting this to an [options object](https://github.com/expressive-code/expressive-code/blob/main/packages/%40expressive-code/plugin-shiki/README.md#available-plugin-options).

 - `textMarkers: boolean`